-You set up a Facebook page, build a website, and start waiting for an influx of clients to your awesomely designed online store.
+You set up a Facebook page, build a website, plan an email marketing campaign and start waiting for an influx of clients to your awesomely designed online store.
 A week passes and… nothing.
 A two-weeks mark makes you think you just need to wait a bit longer and maybe boost a post that Facebook lovingly offers every time you write something on your business page.
 Still nothing.
 In a month time, you might start panicking and thinking that your brilliant business idea is not so brilliant in the end.
 Time goes, but there’s nothing to show for your time and efforts.

-At this point, some aspiring entrepreneurs might persevere and learn the basics of marketing on their own.
+At this point, some aspiring entrepreneurs might persevere and learn the basics of online marketing on their own.
 Still, most might start thinking of hiring someone to do their marketing online to free some time for more business thinking.
 But there are some common digital marketing mistakes to avoid when looking for someone to do it for you.

 Lack of cohesive marketing plan

 Hiring an individual trained to do one thing and ONLY one thing.
 Let’s say you want to create social media posts every day for your business page because you’ve heard it’s important to have regular posting on Facebook.
-But after some time you might realise that you don’t have any cohesive content on your page, because it lacks structure and goals.
+But after some time you might realise that you don’t have any cohesive content on your page, because it lacks structure and set goals.
 Many times at Allsopp Media, we’ve dealt with people who just wanted to hire someone to do their social media posting without any particular direction and strategy behind it.

 The key thing for such businesses usually is to do it as cheap as possible, and not worry about the type of content that will appear on the page.
 The drawback of this approach is – you don’t create any meaningful interaction with your target audience.
 Yes, you might get a couple of likes here and there, but without a proper marketing strategy and processes in place, all your posting efforts will go to the drain.